pbberlin/tools/os/fsi/readme.md

 #### s3fs
 Not yet adapted: A filesystem layer for amazon s3 and ceph

 #### httpfs
-This fs can wrap any previous filesystems and makes them serveable by a go http fileserver.
+httpfs can wrap any previous filesystem and make it serveable by a go http fileserver.

 ## Improvements